-When it comes to keeping your trees and shrubs healthy, never underestimate the importance of threats that are too small to see.
+When it comes to keeping your trees and shrubs healthy, never underestimate the significant threats that are too small to see.
 Fungi, bacteria, and other microorganisms may not be as visible as exterior bugs

-and birds, but they present every bit as serious a danger to the life and health of your yard.
-It is thus important to watch out for the symptoms of the most common tree diseases in Southeast Michigan, as well as to take preventative measures that stop them from infecting your plants and curative measures to eliminate infections that have already started.
+and birds, but they present every bit as serious a danger to the life and health of your property.
+Fungus can affect leaf, bark, trunk, or other parts of a tree.
+It is important to watch out for the symptoms of the most common tree diseases in Southeast Michigan, as well as to take preventative measures that stop them from infecting your plants and curative measures to eliminate infections that have already started.
 Our tree care services are designed to keep your trees and shrubs in good condition

 for the long haul.